top of page

 THE SNELL DAVID TEAM PROVIDES THE RIGHT BALANCE OF EXPERIENCE, CREATIVITY AND TECHNICAL SUPPORT

-The Directors, Richard David and James Snell, take an active role in all aspects of the business, running their own projects directly as well as closely overseeing the office management of the practice.
+The Directors take an active role in all aspects of the business, running their own projects directly as well as closely overseeing the office management of the practice.
 They are supported by a group of project architects, who run a broad portfolio of projects.

 Snell David have a strong technical department lead by our experienced technologists.
 This provides invaluable support with working drawings and knowledge of the Building Regulations, other statutory regulations and sustainable design.